haraka/Haraka/docs/plugins/karma.md

 are penalized in certain ways.

-SYNOPSIS
+Description
 ---------------------------
-A strength of Haraka is including a great number of plugins that detect message or sender behavior that indicates spam.
-A weakness of most of those plugins is that when enabled, legitimate mail is often blocked.
+A strength of Haraka is inclusion of plugins that detect message or sender behavior that indicates spam.
+Some plugins have accuracy rates above 95%.
+Whether those plugins can be used depends on a sites tolerance for blocking a few percent of legitimate messages.
+Sites that can't are unable to benefit from those plugins.

-Karma takes a more holistic view of the connection, allowing senders to fail some tests and still get their mail delivered.
+Karma takes a holistic view of the connection, expecting *every* plugin to tolerate failures and store their results.
+During the connection, karma collects the results and applies the awards defined in karma.ini.
+Combining several "95+" plugins can reliably drive accuracy rates above 99%.
+Known good senders can fail a test or two and still get their valid mail delivered.
 Fail too many tests though and goodbye!

-Some connection data that karma considers:
+Connection data that karma considers:

-* IP reputation (stored in Redis)
+* IP reputation
 * ASN reputation (the network 'neighborhood')
 * denials issued by other plugins
 * envelope sender has a spammy TLD